mulcmu/esphome-levoit-core300s/README.md

 ##### `01 E6 A5` - Configure Fan Auto Mode (ESP to MCU)

+Byte 4 Always `0`

-Byte 4 Fan Auto Mode
+Byte 5Fan Auto Mode

 - `00` Default, speed based on air quality
 - `01` Quiet, air quality but no max speed
 - `02` Efficient, based on room size

-Byte 5 & 6 Efficient Area
+Byte 6 & 7 `00 00` or Efficient Area

-Byte 7 Always `0`

 ##### `01 60 A2` - Set Fan Manual (ESP to MCU)